Training structure

 Faculty of Science

-The Bootcamp is an intensive course at the beginning of the first semester, before the start of the courses that characterize the courses.
-Its aim is to refresh and/or bring students up to speed on the basics of mathematics, physics, computer science and biology.
+The Bootcamp is an intensive course at the beginning of the first semester, before the start of the courses that characterize the programs.
+Its purpose is to refresh and/or upgrade students' knowledge of the basics of mathematics, physics, computer science, and biology.

-The course will be adapted to suit the students recruited, with the aim of ensuring a more homogeneous start to the course.
-Students will be immersed in a variety of role-playing games, divided into small groups.
-They will have to solve enigmas using their knowledge of biology, physics/mathematics, chemistry and programming, as in an escape game over several days.
+The course will be adapted to suit the students enrolled, with the aim of ensuring a more consistent start to the program.
+Students will be immersed in various role-playing activities in small groups.
+They will have to solve puzzles using their knowledge of biology, physics/mathematics, chemistry, and programming, as in an escape game lasting several days.

 Faculty of Science